Indo-Greek Kingdom

-The Indo-Greek Kingdom, also known as the Yavana Kingdom, (Note: also Yavanarajya after the word Yona, which comes from Ionians) was a Hellenistic-era Greek kingdom covering various parts of modern-day Afghanistan and Pakistan.
+The Indo-Greek Kingdom, also known as the Yavana Kingdom, (Note: also Yavanarajya after the word Yona, which comes from Ionians) were Hellenistic-era Greek kingdoms in the northwestern part of the Indian subcontinent covering most of modern-day Pakistan, parts of northwestern India and some eastern parts of Afghanistan.

 The term "Indo-Greek Kingdom" loosely describes a number of various Hellenistic states, ruling from regional capitals like Taxila, Sagala, Pushkalavati, and Bagram.
-Other centers are only hinted at; e.g. Ptolemy's Geographia and the nomenclature of later kings suggest that a certain Theophilus in the south of the Indo-Greek sphere of influence may also have had a royal seat there at one time.
+Other centers are only hinted at; e.g. Ptolemy's Geographia and the nomenclature of later kings suggest that Theophilus in the south of the Indo-Greek sphere of influence may also have had a royal seat there at one time.

 The kingdom was founded when the Graeco-Bactrian king Demetrius I of Bactria invaded India from Bactria in about 200 BC.
 The Greeks to the east of the Seleucid Empire were eventually divided to the Graeco-Bactrian Kingdom and the Indo-Greek Kingdoms in the North Western Indian Subcontinent.

 During the two centuries of their rule, the Indo-Greek kings combined the Greek and Indian languages and symbols, as seen on their coins, and blended Greek and Indian ideas, as seen in the archaeological remains.
 The diffusion of Indo-Greek culture had consequences which are still felt today, particularly through the influence of Greco-Buddhist art.
 The ethnicity of the Indo-Greek may also have been hybrid to some degree.
 Euthydemus I was, according to Polybius, a Magnesian Greek.
+Euthydemus I was an Ionian-Greek from one of the Magnesias in Ionia, though it is uncertain from which one (Magnesia on the Maeander or Magnesia ad Sipylum).
 His son, Demetrius I, founder of the Indo-Greek kingdom, was therefore of Greek ethnicity at least by his father.
 A marriage treaty was arranged for the same Demetrius with a daughter of the Seleucid ruler Antiochus III.
 The ethnicity of later Indo-Greek rulers is sometimes less clear.
 For example, Artemidoros (80 BC) was supposed to have been of Indo-Scythian descent, although he is now seen as a regular Indo-Greek king.